IgnisDa/ryot/docs/content/integrations.md

 - _Yank_: Progress data is downloaded from an externally running server at a periodic interval.
+- _Push_: Ryot sends data to an external service.
 - _Sink_: An external client publishes progress updates to the Ryot server.

 ## Yank integrations